prasunanand/gsoc_blog/sciruby_blog.md

 ## **Other dtypes**

 We have tried implementing float dtypes using jblas FloatMatrix.  jblas was used instead of Commons Math as the latter uses Field Elements for Floats and it had some issues with Reflection and TypeErasure.
-However, it resulted errors due to precision.
+However, it resulted in errors due to precision.

 ## **Code Organisation and Deployment**

-To minimise conflict with the MRI codebase all the ruby code has been placed in */lib/nmatrix/jruby* directory. */lib/nmatrix/nmatrix.rb* decides whether to load *nmatrix.so* or *nmatrix_jruby.rb* after detecting the Ruby Platform.
+To minimise conflict with the MRI codebase all the jruby front end code has been placed in */lib/nmatrix/jruby* directory. */lib/nmatrix/nmatrix.rb* decides whether to load *nmatrix.so* or *nmatrix_jruby.rb* after detecting the Ruby Platform.

 The added advantage is that the ruby interpreter must not decide which function to call at run-time.
 The impact on performance can be seen when programs which intensively use NMatrix for linear algebraic computations(e.g. mixed-models) are run.